U.S. House GOP votes to hold attorney general in contempt in dispute over audio recording

 Congress also held Holder in civil contempt over the botched operation, leading to a yearslong lawsuit that ended in a settlement in 2019.

-The post U.S. House GOP votes to hold attorney general in contempt in dispute over audio recording appeared first on South Dakota Searchlight.
+The post U.S. House GOP votes to hold attorney general in contempt in dispute over audio recording appeared first on New Jersey Monitor.